 Reed: The kid gang was chosen by the former Shield Heroes to protect Earth and Shield World from the menace of Annihilatron.

-1st: Is this just a one shot, or is it an ongoing series?
+1st: Is this just a one-shot, or is it an ongoing series?

 Jean: So far, it is a 44-page graphic novel.
 The story is complete in one book.
 But Jim and I have already discussed future adventures for the team.
 Hope we’ll meet success to continue with ShieldMaster!

 Jim: Well, as I mentioned earlier I came up with the whole ShieldMaster, Protector of the Shields concept on my own.
 I wrote a couple of pitches and I also wrote the full script for the short video I mentioned earlier.
-I signed an agreement to be represented by Endeavor Talent Agency at one point and came up with a number of other concepts as well, not just ShieldMaster.
+I signed an agreement to be represented by Endeavor Talent Agency at one point and came up with several other concepts as well, not just ShieldMaster.
 Web episodes were starting to take off and ShieldMaster was in the running then the dot com burst came and interest in producing major webisodes pretty much came to an end.

 1st: Are you writing it in French?

 Jean: The full script was written in French, from my correspondence with Jim.
-Once the book is laid out and everybody is happy with it, I will translate the text in to English and Jim will polish the dialogues.
+Once the book is laid out and everybody is happy with it, I will translate the text into English and Jim will polish the dialogues.

 Jim: Yes, Jean is physically writing the French script and we discussed it.
 I do not know the French language, unfortunately, except for some classes I took way back in high school.
 It is an interesting experiment working this way.
 You should know that Jean has also been involved in movie writing.

-1st: Jean, you are writing the comic in French and, Reed is handling the art?
+1st: Jean, you are writing the comic in French, and, Reed is handling the art?

 Jean: I make the connection with Reed.
 Knowing Reed well (we’ve been working together for some years now), I know what he likes to draw and what he doesn’t.

 Reed: Jean paced the story as a full script for me.
-It’ s much quicker and still a lot of fun…
+It s much quicker and still a lot of fun…